-- May be taken either Fall or Spring semester of senior year. - Students must complete MT 120 to graduate.
-Depending on results of placement testing, students may be required to complete MT 103 prior to MT 120 (please note that MT 103 Algebra I - Part I, with a grade of "C" or higher, or the high school equivalent with a grade of "C" or higher, is the prerequisite for MT 120).
+- # Indicates major field courses. - May be taken either Fall or Spring semester of senior year. - Students must complete MT 120 to graduate.
+Depending on results of placement testing, students may be required to complete MT 103 prior to MT 120 (please note that MT 103 Algebra I Part I, with a grade of "C" or higher, or the high school equivalent with a grade of "C" or higher, is the prerequisite for MT 120).